mrclaytorres/sendgrid-mailing-list/README.md

 ## Configuration

-Asuming your already have an account to SendGrid, create your API Key and assign it as an Environment Variable:
+Assuming your already have an account to SendGrid, create your API Key and assign it as an Environment Variable:
 `SENDGRID_API_KEY`

 ## Run the server